Scaling Cross-Embodiment World Models for Dexterous Manipulation: Related Works

 \subsection{Cross-Embodiment Learning}

 One key goal of cross-embodiment learning is to learn from diverse embodiments, with learning from human data being a special case.
 Most existing approaches are model-free, which learn mappings from observations to actions end-to-end via reinforcement learning (RL) or behavior cloning (BC).
 Prior work includes using human demonstrations to guide RL for dexterous manipulation~\cite{dexmv, chen2024vividex}, cross-embodiment RL training for locomotion~\cite{bohlinger2024onepolicy}, and scaling to many embodiments through a combination of RL and BC~\cite{ai2025towards, getzero}.
-When high-quality demonstrations are available, BC can provide stable learning signals, which powered recent efforts on training vision-language-action (VLA) models on cross-embodiment datasets~\cite{Black2024pizero, Kim2024openvla, octo_2023, rt-2, egovla}.
+When high-quality demonstrations are available, BC can provide stable learning signals~\cite{Punamiya2026egoverse, kareer2025emergence}.
 Human demonstrations can also be adapted to robots via motion retargeting for anthropomorphic robots~\cite{qiu2025-humanpolicy}.
 These works either require extensive RL training in simulation, limited to domains where the sim-to-real gap is moderate, or require expert demonstrations in the real world.

-Model-based approaches instead learn world models that explicitly predict the effects of actions from interaction data, and have shown strong performance in tasks requiring fine-grained control~\cite{ai2025review}.
-One related study explored particle-based models from human–object interactions~\cite{hong2025learning}, but the resulting policy was too inaccurate for direct model-based control, and transfer to novel embodiments remained infeasible.
-In this work, we aim to learn accurate cross-embodiment world models through embodiment scaling, using data from both robotic and human hands.
-We show that, while using human-only data already achieves moderate performance, incorporating it with diverse simulation cross-embodiment data further enhances performance.
+Model-based approaches instead learn world models that explicitly predict action outcomes and have demonstrated strong performance on tasks requiring fine-grained control~\cite{ai2025review}.
+Prior work learns particle-based dynamics from human–object interactions but uses the model only to guide RL exploration~\cite{hong2025learning}, while concurrent PointWorld represents parallel-jaw gripper actions as 3D point flows and learns scene dynamics from large-scale robotic manipulation data~\cite{huang2026pointworld}.
+In contrast, we study world-model scaling across articulated human and robotic hands, jointly leveraging simulated robot interactions and real human data to enable direct model-predictive control of hands with distinct kinematics and degrees of freedom for dexterous manipulation tasks.